KeeaiQian/machine_learning_paper/QIAN/README.md

 Introduction: A way to make model more generalized for different scenarios.
 But I think this can already be achieved by self-supervised learning with data augmentation?
 Not sure whether this method will work better.

 paper: https://arxiv.org/pdf/1811.06042.pdf

+## Squeeze-and-Excitation Networks

+Introduction: A method to le